 The main part of defining a scraper in DDS is to create several scraper elements, each connected to a ScrapedObjAttr from the selected ScrapedObjClass.
 Each scraper element define how to extract the data for the specific ScrapedObjAttr by following the main concepts of Scrapy for scraping data from websites.
-In the fields named 'x\path' and 'reg\exp' an XPath and (optionally) a regular expression is defined to extract the data from the page, following Scrapy's concept of XPathSelectors.
-The 'request\page\type' select box tells the scraper, if the data for the object attibute for the scraper element should be extracted from the overview page or a detail page of the specific item.
+In the fields named 'x_path' and 'reg_exp' an XPath and (optionally) a regular expression is defined to extract the data from the page, following Scrapy's concept of XPathSelectors.
+The 'request_page_type' select box tells the scraper if the data for the object attibute for the scraper element should be extracted from the overview page or a detail page of the specific item.
 For every chosen page type here you have to define a corresponding request page type in the admin form above.
-The fields 'processors' and 'processors\ctxt' are used to define output processors for your scraped data like they are defined in Scrapy's Item Loader section.
+The fields 'processors' and 'processors_ctxt' are used to define output processors for your scraped data like they are defined in Scrapy's Item Loader section.
 You can use these processors e.g. to add a string to your scraped data or to bring a scraped date in a common format.
 More on this later.
 Finally, the 'mandatory' check box is indicating whether the data scraped by the scraper element is a necessary field.
 If you define a scraper element as necessary and no data could be scraped for this element the item will be dropped.
-Note, that you always have to keep attributes mandatory, if the corresponding attributes of your domain model class is a mandatory field, otherwise the scraped item can't be saved in the DB.
+You always have to keep attributes mandatory if the corresponding attributes of your domain model class are mandatory fields, otherwise the scraped item can't be saved in the DB.